 Directory - Listing Details

 Click on the picture to get a larger view.
-The top view of the QSX Amplifier pcb.
-High resolution picture HERE.
+This is the very original of this headphone amp.

 In order to get an extremely linear and extremely low distortion design I have taken a couple of measures: